chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="Basic Chronologies" %}}
-Paragraphs like this, that narrate expected chronological differences across regions are not particularly exciting or surprising.
+Paragraphs like this, that narrate expected chronological differences across regions, are not particularly exciting or surprising.
 But presenting basic data findings still strikes me as important to document.
 Today, I would add a discussion of how the start of North American abstracts in the c.1450 time period reflects a